/

 Project management

-Communication is the lifeblood of any successful project, but without a reliable means of keeping stakeholders informed, even the most well-executed plan can quickly unravel.
+Communication is the lifeblood of any project’s success, but without a reliable means of keeping stakeholders informed, even the most well-executed plan can quickly unravel.

-Project status reports are a critical tool for project managers looking to provide stakeholders with a clear, concise, and consistent view of project progress.
+Project status reports are critical tools for project managers looking to provide stakeholders with a clear, concise, and consistent view of project progress.

 What is a project status report?

 A project status report is an essential tool for keeping key stakeholders informed on the progress of a project.
-This includes updating the project's current status and flagging any risks or blockers that may impede progress.
-This regular communication is crucial to ensuring that everyone involved has confidence that the project is moving forward, even if there are challenges to overcome.
+This includes updating the project’s current status and flagging any potential risks or blockers that may impede progress.
+This regular communication is crucial to ensuring that team members and everyone involved have confidence that the project is moving forward, even if there are challenges to overcome.

-In addition to updates on progress, providing information on the project's budget and work in progress can be helpful, but this will depend on your project methodology or approach.
-For projects that are based on time spent, it is easy to include hours spent versus hours budgeted to determine how far along you are in terms of budget.
+In addition to updates on progress, providing information on the project’s budget status and work in progress can be helpful, but this will depend on your project methodology or approach.
+For projects that are based on time spent like in the image below, it is easy to include metrics like hours spent versus hours budgeted to determine how far along you are in terms of budget.

-However, in my experience, to gain a true understanding of how far along a project is and if there are any budgetary concerns, it is more helpful to review the status of specific tasks and determine how many are left to be completed.
-This approach can help you to deduce if there is enough budget remaining or if you need to adjust the scope of the project without causing undue panic or alarm.
+However, in my experience, to gain a true understanding of the overall status of a project and spot any budgetary concerns, it is more helpful to review specific upcoming tasks and determine how many are left to be completed.
+This approach can help you deduce if there is enough budget remaining or if you need to adjust the scope of the project without causing undue panic or alarm.

 When to send a status report